-When an existing medium is opened and attached to a virtual machine, it is automatically added to a media registry.
-If the medium has first been attached to a machine which was created by VirtualBox 4.0 or later, it is added to that machine's media registry (in the machine XML settings file; this way all information about a machine's media attachments is contained in a single file).
-For older media attachments (i.e. if the medium was first attached to a machine which was created with a VirtualBox version before 4.0), media continue to be registered in the global VirtualBox settings file, for backwards compatibility.
+- If the medium has first been attached to a machine which was created by VirtualBox 4.0 or later, it is added to that machine's media registry in the machine XML settings file.
+This way all information about a machine's media attachments is contained in a single file and can be transported easily. - For older media attachments (i.e. if the medium was first attached to a machine which was created with a VirtualBox version before 4.0), media continue to be registered in the global VirtualBox settings file, for backwards compatibility.